 in the hands of a mighty power.

-Editor’s Note: This is the fifth in an ongoing series of articles that will explain the great works of literature “in a nutshell.”
+Editor’s Note: This is the fifth in an ongoing series of articles explaining the great works of literature “in a nutshell.”

 [Image Credit: Oedipus at Colonus (Public Domain)]